WHOI Data Science Slack and monthly office hour

 Got questions about data or coding?
 Want to discuss a topic related to data science?
 The whoi-datascience Slack is always open to WHOI staff and students; login to WHOI's Enterprise Slack and join the whoi-datascience Workspace.

-We host a monthly office hour on Zoom on the 3rd Tuesday at 10am.
+In 2026, we will host a monthly office hour on Zoom on the 3rd Wednesday at 10am.
 Find the Zoom link on this IS webpage (internal/VPN).

 Sponsored by WHOI's Ocean Informatics Working Group, IS, and Data Library & Archives.
 Please contact sbeaulieu@whoi.edu or blongworth@whoi.edu for more information.